DOREENKDAVID/genhub_landing_page/README.md

 Explore the intuitive interface and unleash the potential of genomic analysis.
 #Features
-### Sequence Visualization: Intuitive visualization tools for genetic sequences, aiding in easy interpretation and analysis.
+### Sequence Visualization: **Intuitive visualization tools for genetic sequences, aiding in easy interpretation and analysis**.

 ### Annotation and Highlighting: Annotation features to mark important genetic elements and highlighting functionalities for key sequences or regions.